cdpuk/givenergy-local/README.md

 * Go to **Configuration** > **Devices & Services** > **Add Integration**, then find **GivEnergy Local** in the list.
 * Enter the inverter address when prompted.

-If your Home Assistant instance is in a different VLAN or network than inverter, ensure it can reach the inverter via TCP port 8899.
+Your Home Assistant instance must be able to establish a TCP connection to your inverter on port 8899.

 ## Documentation